Satellite Navigation Routing Issues

-There are a multitude of different devices and map versions being used on our roads as well as a variety of device and software manufacturers.
+There are a multitude of different devices and map versions currently being used on our roads, as well as a variety of device and software manufacturers.
 It is a common misconception that there is a single map source that once updated corrects the issues relating to a specific area.
-Due to the commercial sensitivity of the mapping sector there is no central updating process, organisation or single point of contact to report map issues.
+Due to the commercial sensitivity of the mapping sector there is no central updating process, organisation or single point of contact to report mapping/routing issues.

-The individual configuration of the navigation device can affect the routing method (shortest vs. fastest), the fastest route normally being major trunk roads, and the shortest route could include narrow country lanes etc. Drivers should always evaluate the suitability of a route over the advice offered by a routing device.
+The individual configuration of the navigation device can affect the routing method (e.g. shortest vs. fastest), the fastest route normally uses major trunk roads, whereas the shortest route could include narrow country lanes.
+Drivers should always evaluate the suitability of a route over the advice offered by a routing device.

 Homemade 'no sat nav' sign on a country track near Petersfield.

 Issues arising from HGV and van drivers using routing systems are usually caused by drivers using personal devices designed for cars, a route suitable for this vehicle size will always be chosen if they are in anyway a legal right of way for car sized motor vehicles.